- REBNY Value Proposition

 - Contests & Awards

 - GIVING BACK

-- Downtown average asking rent increased 14% to $82 per square foot for all space.
+- The average asking rent per square foot (psf) for all Manhattan retail space rose 4.9% from last year to $108.